 Q: What is the Mustang Tiji Festival 2024?

 A: The Mustang Tiji Festival 2024 is a vibrant and colorful festival celebrated in Nepal’s ancient Kingdom of Mustang.
-The festival marks the victory of good over evil and is a three-day-long celebration that takes place in the month of May.
+The festival marks the victory of good over evil and is a three-day-long celebration that takes place in May.

-Q: When is the Mustang Tiji Festival 2024?
+Q: When is the Mustang Tiji Festival in 2024?

-A: The Mustang Tiji Festival 2023 is expected to take place in the month of May.
-The exact dates will be confirmed by the local authorities closer to the festival.
+A: The Mustang Tiji Festival 2023 is expected to take place in May.
+Closer to the festival, the local authorities will confirm the exact dates.

 Q: Where is the Mustang Tiji Festival 2024 held?